madsbuch/applicationCourse/README.md

 ### Gameplan
 All sessions, but the last one, have a section on designing a gameplan.
-This is the structure the work needed to be done before next session.
+This is to structure the work needed to be done before next session.